CarlosCraviotto/curli-di/README.md

 As this example shows, to access to any external dependency or property we need to add the prefix @.

-Also to inject or use a external dependency we can use the registerServiceBuilded method in the container after we initialized it:
+Also to inject or use an external dependency we can use the registerServiceBuilded method in the container after we initialized it:

   ```typescript
 import {DependencyInjection} from "curli-di";